 To stay competitive in today’s ever-changing market, organizations are under pressure to make smart changes in the workplace.
 Yet these changes can only yield meaningful benefits if leaders secure employee engagement and buy-in.

 To succeed in this effort, organizations must proactively prepare their teams for change management.
 This means leaders must receive coaching to understand their own responses to change so that they can manage their own reactions and model appropriate behaviours.
 It also requires leaders to understand how to guide others through the change endeavour.

-By mining the depth of the company’s strengths and gifts and identifying gaps in change capicity, leaders can improve their psychological understanding of how change affects people.
-This positions them to effectively manage both the change and the transition—driving not only the effective adoption of new ideas, but securing commitment and engagement with the process from all levels of the organization.
+By mining the depth of the company’s strengths and gifts, and identifying gaps in change capacity, leaders can improve their psychological understanding of how change affects people.
+This positions them to effectively manage both the change and the transition—driving not only the effective adoption of new ideas but securing commitment and engagement with the process from all levels of the organization.

 Change with confidence

 By addressing the psychological outcomes of organizational change management initiatives, leaders can:

 - Empower their people to engage with both the rational and emotional components of change to effectively nurture transition

 - Develop advanced emotional intelligence to deal with any conflicts that may arise as a result of change